Sorry we can’t compare energy deals at the moment, but you can sign up to our switch alerts to know when new deals become available.

 Green

-Cons: Green tariffs can be more expensive
+- Green tariffs can be more expensive.

 Prepayment

-Pros: You pay for what you use in advance so you can’t end up with a big bill
+Pros: You pay for what you use in advance so you can’t end up with a big bill.

-Cons: Usually more expensive and you can run out of power
+Cons: You can run out of power.

 Average electricity use by house type

 The type and size of property you live in will make a big difference to how much electricity you use.
+Energy regulator Ofgem estimates that the average UK household uses 2,700 kilowatt-hours (kWh) of electricity a year.

 This table shows average electricity consumption by property size[1] to give you a rough idea of how much you’re likely to use in a year.

-[1] Correct as of May 2023.
+[1] Correct as of August 2024.

 Electricity use by appliance type